 So many of our creations make perfect choices for Valentine's Day.
 It is impossible for us to list all of them so we have selected just a few of our customer's favourite items.

 Our Rennie Mackintosh Pink Rose design is a stylised rose based on the designs of the famous Glaswegian architect Charles Rennie Mackintosh.
-Embroidered items include jewellery purse, specs case, doilies, table runners, tissue box cover and towels.
+Embroidered items include jewellery purse, specs case, doilies, table runners and towels.
 All make romantic gifts for Valentine's Day.

 The Double Love knot has been designed for St. Valentine's Day.